3 Major League SEO Strategies to Ensure Your Blog Hits It Outta the Park Everytime!

-I find myself watching an abundance of baseball lately.
+Baseball is finally back in full force and I find myself watching an abundance of it lately.
 Little league has become my life.
 I'm also doing a great deal of search engine optimization - sometimes at little league.
 (DON'T tell my kids!)
 What I've come to realize is that these seemingly very different aspects of my life are actually more similar than I had ever imagined.
 Baseball - and search engine optimization - are games we play and they have become, in their own respect, "America's Favorite Pastime."

 Analyzing the similarities between these pastimes is easy: There are basic rules to be followed in order to succeed in the game and each game has an umpire to determine fair play.